Dudukun/alx-higher_level_programming/0x11-python-network_1/README.md

-Write a Python script that takes in a URL, sends a request to the URL and displays the value of the variable X-Request-Id in the response header
+Write a Python script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter.